Campus-Wide vs. Program-Specific

 Sacramento State - Designated Impacted Programs

-Design - The Graphic Design, Interior Design and Photography programs have been officially designated as impacted programs on the Sacramento State campus.
+Graphic Design program has been officially designated as an impacted program on the Sacramento State campus.
 Check with the Department of Design, (916) 278-3962 to confirm current criteria or http://www.al.csus.edu/design/

 Health Science - All undergraduate programs in Health Science have been officially designated as impacted programs on the Sacramento State campus.
 Check with the Department of Health Science to confirm current criteria at (916) 278-6441 or http://www.csus.edu/hhs/khs/hlsc/impaction.html